 2. The Subjects of the Kingdom

-The constituent subjects of this kingdom were surprisingly not exclusive to Jewish heritage, Matthew’s recount of Christ’s teaching claims that it is those who acknowledge in their hearts and before men that Jesus is the ruler of this impending kingdom, that constitute the subjects of the said kingdom.
+The constituent subjects of this kingdom were surprisingly not exclusive to Jewish heritage.
+Matthew’s recount of Christ’s teaching claims that it is those who acknowledge in their hearts and before men that Jesus is the ruler of this impending kingdom that constitute the subjects of the said Kingdom.
 Both John the Baptist and Jesus proclaim that repentance is the chief identifier by which one is made a subject of the Kingdom of Heaven.
-Alongside this repentance is the requisite of faith, or in the case of Matthew, “trust” and “belief” in Christ’s mission and divine ability to save.
+Alongside this repentance is the requisite of faith, or in the case of Matthew, ‘trust’ and ‘belief’ in Christ’s mission and divine ability to save.
 In addition to this, Matthew stipulates that it not be a Judaism-confined claim to participation in the Kingdom, rather membership is offered to Gentiles alike.

 3. The Legislation of the Kingdom

-Matthew demonstrates that Christ did not come to enforce, negate, or abolish the Law of Moses, as so tightly cherished by the Jewish society he was writing to; rather that Christ had other intentions in mind with regard to the legislation of a new Kingdom.
+Matthew demonstrates that Christ did not come to enforce, negate, or abolish the Law of Moses, as so tightly cherished by the Jewish society he was writing to; rather Christ had other intentions in mind with regard to the legislation of a new Kingdom.
 There is a sense of elevation of morality.
 Christ takes the violation concerning murder and elevates the conditions such as if one is to look wrongfully at, or with anger in one’s heart against their brother, they have essentially committed murder.
 Jesus de-emphasises the particularities and technicalities of the Law and offers a holistic promotion of morality with regard to the Law, going so far as to say it is better to suffer injury than to return the insult with a vengeance.
-In addition to this, the subjects of this new Kingdom are required to advance the agenda and programme of the new reigning king, that is, an extension of love and an invitation of grace to those not currently within.
+In addition to this, the subjects of this new Kingdom are required to advance the agenda and programme of the new reigning King, that is, an extension of love and an invitation of grace to those not currently within.

-4. The Culmination of the Kingdom.
+4. The Culmination of the Kingdom

 Finally, the culmination of the Kingdom.
-Contrary to popular culture, the time frame of this culmination remains a mystery.
-A mystery that the Father in heaven exclusively possesses the knowledge of.
-In base terms, the Jewish community are looking for a liberating and splendorous display of power, from a Messiah that will affect political and social culture on a wide-scale level and the Christians look to the extension and proclamation of the Gospel of Christ throughout the globe.
+Contrary to popular culture, the time frame of this culmination remains a mystery, one that the Father in heaven exclusively possesses the knowledge of.
+In base terms, the Jewish community are looking for a liberating and splendorous display of power from a Messiah that will affect political and social culture on a wide-scale level and the Christians look to the extension and proclamation of the Gospel of Christ throughout the globe.
 Christ, however, had a different agenda.
-Jesus taught that the Kingdom was both here now, and to come.
+Jesus taught that the Kingdom was both here now and to come.
 This notion takes this post into the territory of eschatology, which is for another time and place.
 The details of this culmination are not clear, nor do they occupy many points of agreement within ecclesial traditions.
 Rather Matthew’s wider point is such that both the wicked and the righteous shall be present in the event and will receive judgement for their respective deeds, the long turmoil between good and evil with finally cease, and the Kingdom of Heaven will embrace its subjects and ultimate legislation while it’s enemies are banished forever.

 Just like an anthropological kingdom, the divine has a ruler, a system of government, a people group to occupy such a kingdom, and an ultimate goal or purpose which guides its occupants and gives purpose to the them.